openfisca/legislation-explorer/README.md

 This config file needs to expose a JavaScript object with the following properties:

-- `apiBaseUrl`: The URL at which your OpenFisca API resides.
+- `apiBaseUrl`: The URL at which your OpenFisca API root endpoint can be found.
 For example: `https://openfisca-aotearoa.herokuapp.com`.
 Defaults to `http://0.0.0.0:5000`.
-- `gitHubProject`: The GitHub fully qualified name of the source repository for this OpenFisca instance.
-For example: `ServiceInnovationLab/openfisca-aotearoa`.
+- `changelogUrl`: The URL at which the changelog for the country package can be found.
+For example: `https://github.com/openfisca/openfisca-tunisia/blob/master/CHANGELOG.md`.
 - `gitWebpageUrl`: The URL at which the source repository for this OpenFisca instance can be found.
 For example: `https://github.com/ServiceInnovationLab/openfisca-aotearoa`.
 - `websiteUrl`: The URL at which more information can be obtained on OpenFisca.
 For example: `https://openfisca.org`.